learn-co-curriculum/react-hooks-react-router-dynamic-routes/README.md

 export default MoviesPage;
 ```

 At the moment, our `MoviesPage` component is purely presentational.
-It is
+It is simply
-simply the middle component between `App` and `MoviesList`, but we will come
+the middle component between `App` and `MoviesList`, but we will come back to
-back to this component in a moment.
-Right now, if we try to run our React app,
+this component in a moment.
+Right now, if we try to run our React app, we get an
-we get an error because `MoviesList` is not defined yet!
+error because `MoviesList` is not defined yet!

-Let's create our `MoviesList` component to render **React Router** `Link`s for
+Let's create our `MoviesList` component to render a `<Link>` for each movie:
-each movie:

 ```js
 // ./src/components/MoviesList.js